Canadian Aboriginal syllabics: Round and Square

-While Greek, Latin, and Cyrillic have Serif and Sans-Serif forms, Canadian Aboriginal Syllabics generally do not.
-Instead, like the Proportional and Monospace fonts, Canadian Aboriginal Syllabics have a Round form and a Square form.
-Round form, known in Cree as Kâ-wâwiyêyaki, is akin to a Proportional font, characterised their smooth bowls, differing letter heights, and occupying a rectangular space.
+While Greek, Latin, and Cyrillic have serif and sans-serif forms, Canadian Aboriginal Syllabics generally do not.
+Instead, like proportional and monospaced fonts, Canadian Aboriginal Syllabics have a round form and a square form.
+Round form, known in Cree as Kâ-wâwiyêyaki, is akin to a proportional font, characterised by their smooth bowls, differing letter heights, and occupying a rectangular space.
 Round form syllabics are more commonly found east of Lake Winnipeg.
-Square form, known in Cree as Kâ-ayisawêyaki, is akin to a Monospace font, characterised by their cornered bowls, same letter heights, and occupying a square space.
+Square form, known in Cree as Kâ-ayisawêyaki, is akin to a monospace font, characterised by their cornered bowls, same letter heights, and occupying a square space.
 Square form syllabics are more commonly found west of Lake Winnipeg.

 Syllabic alphabets

 The inventory, form, and orthography of the script vary among all the Cree communities which use it.
-However, it was further modified to create specific alphabets for other Algonquian languages, as well as for Inuit, which have significant phonological differences from Cree.
+However, it was further modified to create specific alphabets for other Algonquian languages, as well as for Inuktitut, which have significant phonological differences from Cree.
 There are two major variants of the script, Central Algonquian and Inuktitut.
 In addition, derivative scripts for Blackfoot and Athabaskan inherit at least some principals and letter forms from the Central Algonquian alphabet, though in Blackfoot most of the letters have been replaced with modified Latin.
 Each reflects a historical expansion of the writing system.